You’ve probably had a blister on your foot at one time or another. We all have.

 You can make a paste by combining Preparation H (suppository kind), Vitamin E (you can break open capsules), and Bacitracin.
 Then, slather it on your blister.
 Wrap the affected area in Saran Wrap and cover your foot with a white cotton sock.
 The heat from the sock warms up the paste, and the Saran Wrap holds the paste on the affected area.

-How To Prevent Feet Blisters
+7 Ways To Prevent Feet Blisters

 Here are some things you can do to prevent blisters from forming on your feet in the first place: